The Crypto Glossary

 HODL

-An intentionally misspelled "hold" that has cult status in the crypto scene.
+An intentionally misspelled "Hold" that has cult status in the crypto scene.
 It describes the strategy of holding cryptocurrencies for the long term, regardless of short-term price fluctuations.

 KYC (Know Your Customer)